MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **Delete the Form**

-While deletion of the group will also result in the deletion of any associated forms, group members can [directly delete them](https://support.microsoft.com/office/2207e468-ce1b-4c4a-a256-caf631d87af0) without being an owner of the group – however this is a manual step that does not provide any additional benefit.
+While deletion of the group will also result in the deletion of any associated forms, group members can [directly delete them](https://support.microsoft.com/office/2207e468-ce1b-4c4a-a256-caf631d87af0) without being an owner of the group.
+However, this is a manual step that does not provide any additional benefit.

 ## OneNote

 The OneNote notebook included in a group is stored in the Site Assets library within the associated SharePoint site.
-While notebook files can sometimes be spread across multiple individual files, they cannot be copied and opened independently.
+While notebook files can sometimes be spread across multiple individual files, they can't be copied and opened independently.
 Instead, the contents of the OneNote notebook must be moved or exported using OneNote 2016.

 **Move pages and sections to another notebook**